beteab548/beteab548/README.md

-- 👋 Hi, I’m beteab
+👋 Hi, I’m Beteab!
-- 👀 I’m interested in web development.
+I’m a web developer with experience in Next.js, Node.js, React, HTML, CSS, and JavaScript.
-- 🌱 I have intermediate level of experience with Next.Js, Node.Js, react, html, css and javascript.
+I'am Passionate about building high-performance, responsive web applications.
-- 💞️ I’m looking to collaborate on developing high-end websites
+💡 Currently looking to collaborate on developing high-end websites!
-- 📫 How to reach me email me through  beteabbaynessagne548@gmail.com
+📫 Reach me at: beteabbaynessagne548@gmail.com
 <!---
 beteab548/beteab548 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.